 The execution project is where all the studies required by the regulations must be attached.

-The execution project, once approved by the corresponding entity, is the one that allows the granting of the necessary permits to be able to start the construction of the works.
+The execution project, once approved by the corresponding entity, is the one that allows the granting of the necessary permits that are needed to start the construction.